-The Assistant Principals, Senior Learning and Pastoral Supervisors and Tutors will, where relevant:
+The Pastoral Lead and Pastoral Team members will, where relevant:

-- carry out initial enquiries/intervention prior to referral to other agencies or members of school staff - refer to the Attendance and Welfare Officer - gather and record relevant information to assist completion of Local Authority Attendance Team referral forms - have priority given to timetabled meetings with Attendance and Welfare Officer - respond to lateness by speaking to both students and parents - discuss attendance issues in Attendance and Welfare Officer/Pastoral staff meetings and in relevant staff meetings (for example, attendance review meetings, pastoral management meetings, multi-agency meetings) - Assistant Principals of School will meet with the Senior Learning and Pastoral Supervisors regularly to discuss attendance related matters - Assistant Principals of School will meet with the Attendance and Welfare Officer once per fortnight to identify developing patterns of irregular attendance and lateness, those at risk of becoming PA and action plans to address these issues - Assistant Principals of School will keep a running total for all students who have < 90% cumulative attendance to monitor trends, and reasons given for absence.
+- carry out initial enquiries/intervention prior to referral to other agencies or members of school staff. - refer to the Attendance and Welfare Officer; - gather and record relevant information to assist completion of Local Authority Attendance Team referral forms; - have priority given to timetabled meetings with Attendance and Welfare Officer;

+- respond to lateness by speaking to both students and parents/carers; - discuss attendance issues in Attendance and Welfare Officer/Pastoral staff meetings and in relevant staff meetings (for example, attendance review meetings, pastoral management meetings, multi-agency meetings); - Pastoral Team Leaders will meet once per week to discuss attendance related matters; - The Pastoral Lead and/or Team Leaders will meet with the Attendance and Welfare Officer once per fortnight to identify developing patterns of irregular attendance and lateness, those at risk of becoming PA and action plans to address these issues; - Pastoral Team Leaders will keep a running total for all students who have < 90% cumulative attendance to monitor trends, and reasons given for absence.
 This will form the basis of a discussion between them and Attendance and Welfare Officer